 Make a photocopy of your application before mailing it.
 Send the application by certified mail, return receipt requested or with delivery confirmation, so you will have proof the application was received on time.
 That way, if anything were to happen with the mail, you would not be disqualified for missing the deadline.

 Keep in mind that applying for scholarships is a numbers game.
 The more you apply for, the better your odds of winning.
 Unfortunately, it’s difficult at times and you may feel discouraged because not everyone is guaranteed to win one.
-Scholarship winners will tell you that it’s vital to never give up on applying for scholarships—because then you’re absolutely guaranteed to never win one.
+Scholarship winners will tell you that it’s vital to never give up on applying—because then you’re absolutely guaranteed to never win one.